The ultimate first-time home buyer’s guide

 Under this program, first-time buyers can borrow 5 or 10 percent of their potential home’s purchase price.
 This sum goes towards the down payment, which allows the buyer to take on a smaller mortgage.
 This, in turn, reduces the long-term cost of buying the home.
 The buyer then repays this percentage after 25 years or when they sell the home (whichever comes first).

-Note that repayment is based on the percentage of the home’s value, not the actual dollar amount.
+The repayment amount is based on a percentage of the home’s value.
 If the home’s value has increased at the time of repayment, they will pay more than they borrowed.
-Conversely, they will pay less if the value dropped.
+That works the other way as well; if the value goes down, the repayment will be less.
 Borrowers are also allowed to repay the incentive early, with no penalty.

 For example: